Metaverse-Colab-for-Fusion-Energy/FreeCAD-Omniverse/README.md

 3. Installation complete.

 ## Documentation
 > documentation to be added

 ## TODO
 - delete useless pyfiles
-- put documentation here (there is a howto somewhere...) - A draft documentation docx has just been added but this needs to be fixed to match the latest update
-- (maybe) restrict installation file
 - test fresh install again